🙌 You can enjoy 'Mikado', a skewer restaurant near Shinjuku Station, by making a reservation for the date and time without having to speak Japanese.

 Yakitori restaurant in the city center

-If you want to taste the best yakitori, I definitely recommend Tokyo Yakitori Mikado.
-Not only can you experience seasonal ingredients and various types of meat carefully selected by the chef, but since a sommelier is stationed at the store, you can also enjoy carefully selected wine and yakitori to your heart's content!
-In addition, the table by the window has a clear view of the gorgeous downtown Tokyo, making it a great place to visit for dates or gatherings!
+If you're looking for the ultimate yakitori experience, Tokyo Yakitori Mikado is the place to go.
+Not only can you experience seasonal ingredients carefully selected by the chef and a wide variety of meats, but with a full-time sommelier on-site, you can enjoy a selection of wines and yakitori to your heart's content!
+Plus, tables by the window offer sweeping views of the vibrant Tokyo cityscape, making it a perfect spot for dates or gatherings!

-Tokyo Yakitori Mikado is located a 3-minute walk from Tokyo Shinjuku Station and is perfect for visiting while sightseeing in the area!
-If you are looking for a high-quality yakitori restaurant, make a reservation through WAUG now and enjoy top-quality yakitori at a reasonable price!
+Located just a 3-minute walk from Tokyo's Shinjuku Station, Tokyo Yakitori Mikado is a perfect stop for sightseeing!
+If you're looking for a high-quality yakitori restaurant, make a reservation with WAGU now and enjoy top-quality yakitori at a reasonable price!

 Yakitori, what kind of dish is it?

-Yakitori refers to a dish where chicken or livestock intestines are cut into bite-sized pieces, placed on a skewer, lightly grilled over charcoal, then sprinkled with salt or covered in soy sauce and grilled again.
+Yakitori is a dish made by cutting chicken or animal intestines into bite-sized pieces, skewering them, lightly grilling them over charcoal, then sprinkling them with salt or soy sauce and grilling them again.

-Recently, yakitori has become popular in Korea, and you can enjoy it with beer at most izakayas!
-This is a dish that Japanese people often enjoy for company dinners or simple dinners!
+Yakitori has recently become popular in Korea, and most izakayas serve it alongside beer!
+It's a dish often enjoyed by Japanese people for company dinners or simple dinners!

-- Negima: Chicken thigh or leg meat grilled on skewers alternately with green onions.
-Most of the time, they are grilled with salt sprinkled on top or soy sauce applied.
+- Negima: Chicken thigh or leg meat alternately skewered with green onions and grilled.
+It's usually grilled with salt or soy sauce.

-- Tebasaki: The upper part of chicken wings is grilled on a skewer.
+- Tebasaki: The upper part of the chicken wing meat is skewered and grilled.

 - Momo: Chicken thighs skewered and grilled.

-- Kimo: Chicken liver part grilled on a skewer.
-Usually, it is dipped in soy sauce and grilled.
+- Kimo: Chicken liver skewered and grilled.
+It's usually dipped in soy sauce and grilled.

-- Nankotsu: Chicken breast and knee soft bones grilled on skewers.
+- Nankotsu: Chicken breast and knee bones skewered and grilled.

 luxurious interior

-Mikado is a luxurious restaurant not only for its food but also its atmosphere.
-It is a luxurious restaurant with an atmosphere, with open table seats where you can enjoy your meal while looking out at the night view of downtown Tokyo, and counter seats where you can watch the entire cooking scene.
-Visit with your loved ones on an important day or anniversary.
+Mikado is a restaurant that exudes elegance not only in its food but also in its atmosphere.
+From open-air table seating where you can enjoy a meal while taking in the panoramic night view of Tokyo's cityscape to counter seating where you can watch the entire cooking process unfold, this restaurant offers a sophisticated and elegant atmosphere.
+It's a perfect place to visit with your loved one for a special occasion or anniversary.

 address :